The Admission of Students

 To apply, the student should file the regular application for admission, indicating "visiting student" status, and submit the following credentials: an official college transcript, two letters of recommendation from college faculty, a letter of recommendation from a dean or advisor, a statement of good standing from a college official, and an essay explaining the student's interest in Bates and in becoming a visiting student.
 An interview is strongly recommended.

-High School Honors Students
+High School Scholars

-Interested applicants should submit the special-student application form to the registrar with a $25 application fee one month prior to the beginning of the semester, and meet with the registrar.
+Interested applicants should submit the application form to the registrar with a $25 application fee one month prior to the beginning of the semester, and meet with the registrar.
 Entry into courses is on a space-available basis.

 Application to audit a course is made with the registrar in consultation with the instructor of the course.
 Permission to audit a course is withheld if, in the judgment of the registrar or the instructor, it is not appropriate to audit the course or too many applications to audit are received.